woocommerce/qit-documentation/docs/managed-tests/validation.md

 ## Possible outcomes

 - **Success:**
-  All required metadata is present and correct, and no invalid headers or incompatible feature declarations were found.
+  A readme.txt file is present, all required metadata is present and correct, and no invalid headers or incompatible feature declarations were found.

 - **Warning:**
-  Some headers may be missing or incorrect, or you declared incompatibility with WooCommerce features that you should ideally support.
+  A readme.txt file may be missing or misnamed, some headers may be missing or incorrect, or you declared incompatibility with WooCommerce features that you should ideally support.
 If you’re a theme developer, outdated templates are flagged as warnings and should be updated.

 ## Interpreting results

 If you receive warnings:

+- **Check your readme.txt file:**
+  Ensure a correctly named readme.txt file is provided in the root directory of your extension.

 - **Review headers and declarations:**
   Ensure all required headers are accurate and that you’re not declaring incompatibility with features you could support.